LeonKuhne/F-Project/readme.md

 a project to end all projects
 f u, f me, f every `body`

-takes object oriented project, changes it to functional, then optimizes for cuncurrency

 "oh shit" - me

-# Project Parser | v1.0
+### Usable | v1.0

-this could be used when you want to...
-...have a prototype improve performance
-...start a new project from a previous one
-...use functionality from another project
-...use other peoples code without their permission
+#### MISSION STATEMENT
+0. Take an idea
+1. Visually break it down
+2. Logically define parts

+#### SAMPLE PROCESS
+0. Take an idea, or part that isn't \*codable or completed
+1. Break it down into (3-7) \*logical parts, collapsed as a group
+2. Repeat steps 0-2 until all immediate parts are sufficently small
+3. Code the parts until the parts' group works as expected
+4. Collapse the parts' group
+5. Repeate steps 0-5 until everything is collapsed
+\* logical part: identified with practice (eg. low coupling, high cohesion)
+\* codable: pure js code that takes an input and provides an output

 ## Todo
 ### PROJECT
-- feature: export to javascript file
+- feature: export to '.f' project file
-- feature: import from javascript file
+- feature: import from '.f' project file
 ### NODE
 - fix: (might already be fixed) currently applying a group to a node doesn't change the root node
 ### GENERAL